 To sign up to become a member of Macc and to access our funding portal, complete our membership form here

-Small Grants Inclusion Programme - now open for applications
+Small Grants Inclusion Programme - *Closed for applications*

 Following last year’s successful pilot scheme, Macc is pleased to announce a new round of Manchester City Council’s Small Grants Inclusion Programme.
 Supporting the vision set out in the Our Manchester Disability Plan, the Council aims to support and enable disabled children and young people to be able to participate in all opportunities, facilities, activities and communities.
 The programme aims to support voluntary, community and social enterprise organisations that are universal providers of youth and play, culture or leisure services in making sustainable improvements to the mainstream inclusion of children and young people with special educational needs and / or disabilities (SEND).
 The deadline for funding applications is midday on Monday 10 September 2018.
 Click here for more information and to apply